 - It is cozy and warm for the holidays.
 This recipe is the perfect comfort food for fall and winter.
 The warmth and coziness it creates will bring to mind the holiday season.
 This meal is sure to warm you up when it is cold outside.

 - It is great for meal prepping.
 You can easily make a big batch of this vegan wild rice mushroom soup and freeze it then dish it out over the course of fall and winter.
 This is perfect for a quick and easy meal.

 So, the first thing is you need to know how to cook wild rice!

 As I said above, wild rice is not a grain like regular rice, it is a seed.

-For this recipe, I strongly advise against a wild rice blend which also has brown rice, as 100% wild rice holds up better and tastes better in this soup!
+For vegan wild rice recipes, I strongly advise against a wild rice blend which also has brown rice, as 100% wild rice holds up better and tastes better in this soup!

-When making this vegan wild rice soup, I usually cook the wild rice earlier in the day or the night before, and then add it to the soup.
+When making this wild rice soup vegan, I usually cook the wild rice earlier in the day or the night before and then add it to the soup.
 I rarely cook it at the same time as the soup, but you easily can!